NiChrosia/Arcanology/planning/core.md

 [^temperature]: (Might potentially be replaced with a temperature based system)

+### Assembly Lines

+The primary categorization of machines will be based on tiers & type.
+The two types will be first, standard machinery, used for manual production, as well as second, assembly lines, used to produce refined products from raw extracted resources.

 #### Formulas

 The following are formulas for additional efficiency based on the cryo-efficiency percent, `e`.